STBoyden/ocean/README.md

-    c++_compiler [COMPILER], cxx_compiler [COMPILER]    Set the compiler being used for the C++ project. c_compiler [COMPILER]                               Sets the compiler being used for the C project. compiler [COMPILER], current_compiler [COMPILER]    Sets the current compiler being used for the project. lang [LANG], language [LANG]                        Set the current language of the project. lib_dirs [DIRS], library_directories [DIRS]         Sets the library directories that would be searched by the linker, split by commas. libs [LIBS], libraries [LIBS]                       Sets the libraries being compiled with the project, split by commas.
+    c++_compiler [COMPILER], cxx_compiler [COMPILER]    Set the compiler being used for the C++ project. c_compiler [COMPILER]                               Sets the compiler being used for the C project. compiler [COMPILER], current_compiler [COMPILER]    Sets the current compiler being used for the project. flags [FLAGS]                                       Sets the flags of the current compiler, split by commas. lang [LANG], language [LANG]                        Set the current language of the project. lib_dirs [DIRS], library_directories [DIRS]         Sets the library directories that would be searched by the linker, split by commas. libs [LIBS], libraries [LIBS]                       Sets the libraries being compiled with the project, split by commas.